Oral History Project

 Oral History – Interview Highlights and Complete Interviews

-We’re excited to begin releasing both Interview Highlights and Complete Interviews from the Indiana Music History Project.
-Below you’ll find the most recently published oral history pages, each featuring videos, photos, and stories from the musicians who helped shape Indiana’s musical legacy.
-Make sure you’re subscribed to our email list for updates on the Oral History Project!
+New interviews are added regularly, so be sure to subscribe to our email list for updates on the Oral History Project!
 The Indiana music oral history project is made possible through a grant funded by the Allen Whitehill Clowes Charitable Foundation.

 Indiana Music History Project – Latest Blogs